'She Was A Light Everywhere She Went': Autumn Merrick ID'd As Woman On Scooter Killed In Crash Following Shootout In Downtown Mpls.

 “Every time we would hang out if you were ever feeling sad or anything she would just lift your spirits up,” Ortega said.

-“You hear all this stuff on the news and you never think it will hit close to home and when it does it doesn’t feel real,” said Ortega.
-She added that violence has to stop.
-“I’ve been losing too many friends,” she said.
+“You hear all this stuff on the news and you never think it will hit close to home, and when it does it doesn’t feel real,” Ortega said.

 Merrick’s family did not want to share a photograph of her, and asked for privacy while they try to make sense of the incident which took her young life.